SMath0510/Placement-Preparation/README.md

 I spent three months being unsure and confused.
 Finally, one month before the final interviews, I decided to go with the **Quantitative Trading/Research** role because I realized I was more inclined towards finance and markets than the usage and development of software tools.

+> **Niranjan:** I was preparing for 3 different roles for a while (quant, core elec, software), thinking that I would maximize my chances if I cast as wide a net as possbile.
+Later I realized it wasn't really feasible to do this.
+"A jack of all trades is a master of none."
+I decided to stick with **Software Engineering** because I enjoyed the SWE work I did in various insti clubs and projects.

 # Placement Preparation Guide